Welcome to Summer Camp

 3:00-4:00 – Cooking, Performing Arts, Science

 Workshops fill up fast and space is limited.
-If your class if full at the time of registration, we will put you in a class that is open.
+If your class is full at the time of registration, then we will place your child in an open class.

 What to bring and wear to camp:

 - Lunch (if staying all day) – Please, no food to warm up